framer/fixfont/README.md

 In addition to updating the name, it is also possible to set some other font metadata by using the following options:

+- `--no-rename`: by default, the font family and subfamily will always be renamed (automatically based on the filename, if no name options are provided).
+Pass this flag to disable renaming.
 - `--weight-class=400`: sets the weight of the font to the given numeric value.
 Here 400 is used, meaning "normal".
 See also the [list of common values](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight).
 - `--width-class=5`: sets the width class of the font to the given integer class, which should be between 1 and 9.
 Here 5 is used, meaning "normal".
 See also the [list of valid values](https://learn.microsoft.com/en-us/typography/opentype/spec/os2#uswidthclass).
 - `--italic`: marks the font as italic.